GRMDS/2020Covid19_challenge/README.md

 ### **Contact Us:**
 Email covid.challenge@rmdslab.com
 ### **Terms of Use:**
 Reference the open data portals for terms of use.
-The majority of open data falls under CC1: Public Domain Dedication License [https://creativecommons.org/publicdomain/zero/1.0/](https://creativecommons.org/publicdomain/zero/1.0/)
+The majority of open data falls under [CC1: Public Domain Dedication License](https://creativecommons.org/publicdomain/zero/1.0/).